adaa-polsl/RuleKit/README.md

 # RuleKit

 RuleKit is a comprehensive library for inducing rule-based data models [X].
 It has the ability to produce classification [X], regression [X], and survival rules [X].
 The suite provides user with the possibility to introduce a priori knowledge [X].
+The powerful and flexible experimental environment allows straightforward investigation of different induction schemes.
 The analysis can be performed in batch mode, through RapidMiner plugin, or R package.
 A Java API is also provided for convinience.

 # Table of contents